 Instructors are expected to make syllabi available to students on the first day of class.
-Guidelines for writing class syllabi, including topics the University requires on all syllabi, are available from the Provost's website.
+Guidelines for writing class syllabi, including topics the University requires on all syllabi, are available from the the Center for Faculty Development website.

 3.4.2.6.
 Student Absences